opendata-swiss/dcat_ap_ch/.github/ISSUE_TEMPLATE/aid-and-tools.md

 **Add the issue to a Project**

-Please add the issue to the existing project "Aids and Tools". https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart#adding-the-issue-to-a-project
+Please add the issue to the existing project "Aids and Tools".
+Under "Projects", click on the gear icon (Zahnradsymbol) and select the " Aids and tools" project.
+Help needed: https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart#adding-the-issue-to-a-project